RobinHerbots/Inputmask/README.md

 ### auto upper/lower- casing inputmask

-You can define whitin a definition to automatically lowercase or uppercase the entry in an input by giving the casing.
+You can define within a definition to automatically lowercase or uppercase the entry in an input by giving the casing.
 Casing can be null, "upper" or "lower"
 ```javascript
     $.extend($.inputmask.defaults.definitions, {